sourcehawk/aws-org-billing-dashboard/terraform/README.md

 ## Steps to Run Terraform Code

-_this is just an example, you can run it however you pleas_
+_this is just an example, you can run it however you please_

 1. Clone this repository to your local machine: